Description

 Leaves: Narrow, long to short, leaflets with pointed tips, green to pale green.

-Stems: No thorns.
-Stems of trailing cultivars will root at their nodes where touching the ground.
+Stems: Stems of trailing cultivars will root at their nodes where they touch

 Roots: Some cultivars are invasive in soft soil.